Understanding Family Child Care Regulations

 STEP THREE: You must comply with all zoning requirements.

-• The Fairfax County child care permit authorizes you to care for a maximum of five children (in addition to the children who live with you).
+• The Fairfax County child care permit authorizes you to care for a maximum of four children (in addition to the children who live with you).
 You will be in compliance with zoning requirements if you live in a single family detached home, a multiple family home or a mobile home and have a Fairfax County child care permit.

 • If you decide to apply for a state license, you may care for a maximum of seven children in addition to the children who live with you (in a single detached home).